grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "210 meters.
 Still descending," said Gregory.

 "Ah ya fucking fuckturds!"
 Chips voice came up from the sonar compartment where she had just entered.
-"Is your fuckin' goal to see if you can split open that fucking weak-ass seam those fucking mountain trolls welded in the cargo hold?
+"Is your fuckin' goal to see if you can split open that fucking weak-ass seam those fucking dock beasts welded in the cargo hold?
 Because that's what it fucking looks like to fucking me.
 The very first fuckin' thing you do off the dock is push the boat into the fuckin' hole!"

 "For fuck's sake Chips!
 If it's a choice between going deep or being fucking torpedoed, we're going deep," Percy replied.
-And then more quietly to herself, "I need a fuckin' smoke."
+After a short pause, she said to herself, "I need a fuckin' smoke."
 She suddenly realized she had not smoked since the last time the _Prospect_ was moving.

 "Oh, here!"
 Gregory pulled a paper packet from his pocket and tossed it to Percy.
 "They didn't have the cigarillos you like, so I got you a carton of these cheroots."

 Percy opened the packet.
 "This tobacco is as black as used motor oil."
 She sniffed.
 "Smells like petroleum too.
-These are going to be rough fuckin' smokes.
-Still, better than cigarettes.
+These are going to be rough smokes.
+Still, better than fuckin' cigarettes.
 Thanks."
 She slid one of the thin cheroots from the packet with her lips and lit it from a match she struck on the hull.

 She sucked on the cheroot and the thought came to her that Chips probably was not totally wrong about the quality of the welding work in the cargo hold.
-"Let's level her the fuck off Gregory."
+"Let's level her off Gregory."

-[//]: # (----- EDITED TO HERE -----)
-[//]: # (2k words from last EDIT point)
 "Ah fuck!
 Ya fuckheads are going to want the fuckin' diesels any fucking minute now too, I'm sure -- and they're in fuckin' pieces."
 Chips smacked her hand against the bulkhead and crawled back down towards engineering.

 "Leveled out at 220 meters," said Gregory.
 "I'm going to make some adjustments to the trim tanks, see if I can get us floating evenly."

 As Gregory started opening and closing valves on the trim tank control panel, the hull of the prospect let out a long groan.

-"Easy my pretty lady."
-Percy whispered to her boat.
+"Easy my pretty lady," Percy whispered to her boat.

-Hemi watched Gregory's work on the trim, and when he was satisfied, he got them moving slowly and silently out into the deep ocean.
+Hemi watched Gregory's work on the trim.
+When he was satisfied, he got them moving slowly and silently out into the deep ocean.
 "Creep speed -- three knots Owen.
 You can steer us away from the seamount wall now."

-They crept away from the depot through the pitch deep.
+They slunk away from the depot through the pitch deep.
 The depth-under-keel gauge rapidly climbed until it pegged itself on the 'bottomless' pin.

-From sonar, Bastian reported that he thought he could hear some disturbing sounds from the depot, but couldn't pin down any specific thing that might be happening up there.
+From sonar, Bastian reported that he thought he could hear some disturbing sounds from the depot, but could not pin down any specific thing that might be happening.

 [//]: # (----- invisible character break)